breaktoprotect/gym-snake/README.md

 Pressing the movement while in the same direction yields no action.
 For example, if the snake is facing North, press Up will effectively do nothing.

-## Reward
+## Reward System
+Reward is given when an action is performed, be it positive, neutral or negative (points).

+### Simple reward
+- Every time the snake eats the red apple (1 point)

+### Slightly more complex reward
+- Every time the snake doesn't bump into things (1 points)
+- Every time the snake move closer to the red apple on either the x or y axes (2 points)
-Reward is given every time the snake eats the red apple
+- Every time the snake eats the red apple (100 points)

+### More complex reward
+- To include: Every 100 steps without eating red apple (-100 points)

 ## Starting State:
 Snake starts at a random position within a given boundary